 Section 1: Name: Students for Save A Child’s Heart

 Section 2 - Purpose: The fundamental purpose of our organization is fundraising and advocating for the international non-profit organization Save A Child’s Heart.
-Through these efforts students will have the opportunity to discover the lives of children on a global perspective by learning about the countries Save A Child’s Heart is currently working with.
+Through these efforts, students will have the opportunity to discover the lives of children on a global perspective by learning about the countries Save A Child’s Heart is currently working with.
 Students will also have the opportunity to get more involved on campus and in the city of Columbus through our campus and Columbus involvement.
 Students have the opportunity to take on various levels of leadership positions through the organization and will also gain experience working on a team during our general meetings.

 Section 3 - Non-Discrimination Policy: This organization and its members shall not discriminate against any individual(s) for reasons of age, color, disability, gender identity or expression, national origin, race, religion, sex, sexual orientation, or veteran status.